caylaemily/Wireframe-Creations/README.md

 ### Preparation

 - Cut the chicken into bite size pieces and place them into a bowl.
-- Sprinkle salt and pepper on the chicken; then mix
+- Sprinkle salt and pepper on the chicken.
+Mix.
-- Add cornstarch, mix again
+- Add cornstarch.
+Mix again.
-- In a separate bowl, crack eggs and then stir
+- In a separate bowl, crack eggs and then stir.
-- Prepare stove at medium heat and fill bottom of pan with oil (1 cm)
+- Prepare stove at medium heat and fill bottom of pan with oil (1 cm).
-- take pieces of chicken and dip in the eggs
+- Take pieces of chicken and dip in the eggs.
-- fry the chicken until golden brown, crispy and cooked through
+- Fry the chicken until golden brown, crispy and cooked through.
-- set aside
+- Set aside.

 ***optional: dab with paper towel if greasy***

-- in a large pan
+- In a large pan, heat oil and fry garlic until fragant
+- Add cidar vinegar, ketchuo, sugar, soy sauce, and bellpepper.
+Bring to a boil.
+- Mix until sauce has thickened.
+Add chicken.
+- Stir until chicken is coated.
+- Garnish with chopped scallions and seasame seeds.
+Serve with rice.
+- Enjoy

 ## Sending in Issues